 const cell = cells();

-We now have a stream of cells with each cell having state
+We now have a stream of cells with each cell having state of type State and having update

-taking patches that must be compatible with State
+taking patches that must be compatible with State.

 As mentioned earlier, both Function Patches and Mergerino work to update the state.